552020/CPP06/README.md

 ## std::atoi vs std::strtol

+**std::strtol** (or std::strtoll for long long types) provide more detailed error handling
+capabilities:

+- End Pointer: They take an additional parameter, a pointer to a char (often called endptr), which is set to point to the first character after the number in the input string.
+This allows you to check if the entire string was consumed during the conversion or if non-numeric characters were encountered.

+- Errno: They set the global variable errno to ERANGE in case of overflow or underflow, providing a way to detect when the number is out of the representable range for the given numeric type.

+`long int strtol(const char* str, char** endptr, int base);`

+strtol takes three parameters:

+- _str_: C-string that the function will attempt to convert to a long int.

+- _endptr_: Pointer to a char* that strtol will set to point to the character in str immediately following the number.
+If endptr is not NULL, strtol stores the address of the first invalid character in *endptr.
+- _base_: Numerical base (between 2 and 36) that determines the valid characters and their interpretation.
+If this is 0, the base is automatically determined based on the start of the string (e.g., "0x" for hex, "0" for octal, and a non-zero digit for decimal).

 The statement about std::atoi not providing a way to check for errors directly refers to its limited ability to handle invalid input or overflow conditions robustly.
 The function std::atoi converts a string to an int.
 However, if the input string cannot be converted to an integer (for example, if it contains non-numeric characters, or represents a number too large for the int type), std::atoi does not offer a built-in mechanism to report these errors.
 Instead, it simply returns 0 for any input that it can't convert due to being non-numeric, and it may produce undefined behavior if the number is too large and overflows.

-In contrast, functions like std::strtol (or std::strtoll for long long types) provide more detailed error handling
-capabilities:

-End Pointer: They take an additional parameter, a pointer to a char (often called endptr), which is set to point to the first character after the number in the input string.
-This allows you to check if the entire string was consumed during the conversion or if non-numeric characters were encountered.

-Errno: They set the global variable errno to ERANGE in case of overflow or underflow, providing a way to detect when the number is out of the representable range for the given numeric type.
+**errno** is a global variable used by the C standard library (and inherited by C++) to report error conditions for various functions, particularly those related to system calls and some math operations.
+Functions set errno to specific error codes to indicate what type of error occurred.
+Before calling a function that may set errno, it's a common practice to reset errno to 0 to ensure you're detecting new errors correctly.

+**ERANGE** is an error code indicating that the result of a function call was out of range.
+In the context of strtol, it means the number represented by the input string is too large (or too small) to fit in a long.